Core Concepts

 set gear 96 cwsticks until you change it, so every later facet uses the same gear and rotation. - Variables –

-letstatements store numbers or points that you can reuse later.
-Edge helpers always return two endpoints, so you must bind them with destructuring (let a, b = edge(...)) rather than assigning the whole edge to a single name. - Last side and symmetry – if you cut a pavilion facet (
+letstatements store numbers or points that you can reuse later. - Last side and symmetry – if you cut a pavilion facet (

 down) and the next line starts with a tier name, the interpreter keeps usingdownunless you say otherwise.
-Same story for symmetry; once you typex8, the next command will still be single unless you repeat the modifier.
+Same story for symmetry; once you typex8, the next cut command will also use that symmetry unless you change the modifier.

 If anything goes wrong—maybe a meet point cannot be found—the interpreter stops right there and the diagnostics panel shows the line and message.